UKPLab/bea2016-spelling-difficulty/README.md

 * Java 7 and higher
 * Maven
 * The web1t-files with jweb1t indexes should be in your DKPRO_HOME directory
-* the wordlists wamerican, ngerman and italian should be in "/usr/share/dict/" (get them at http://packages.ubuntu.com/de/precise/text/)
+* the wordlists american-english, ngerman and italian should be in "/usr/share/dict/" (get them at http://packages.ubuntu.com/de/precise/text/)
 * For new experiments, you would need to install Phonetisaurus (https://github.com/AdolfVonKleist/Phonetisaurus) and MaryTTS (http://mary.dfki.de/) to extract pronunciations.
 To simply re-run the experiments in the paper, the offline pronunciations avalaible in /src/main/resources/wordList should be sufficient.

 ## Running the experiments